Motivic random variables and representation stability II: Hypersurface sections

 In this section we prove Theorem \ref{thm:StabCohomHodge}.
 The proof mirrors the deduction of Theorem \ref{thm:StabCohomPointCount} from Theorem \ref{thm:StableGeomPointCount} given in Subsection \ref{subsec:PCCohomStab}.
-As in the point counting case, our method also gives an algorithm to compute an explicit formula for the limit, but in this case the formula is conditional on Conjecture~\ref{conj:AsymptDistMot} (cf. Appendix \ref{appendix:AlgAndComp} for a description of this algorithm).
+As in the point counting case, our method also gives an algorithm to compute an explicit formula for the limit (cf. Appendix \ref{appendix:AlgAndComp} for a description of this algorithm).

-\begin{proof}[Proof of Theorem \ref{thm:StabCohomHodge}] We use the notation developed in Subsection \ref{subsec:ProbVHS} and Section \ref{sec:vancohom}.
+\begin{proof}[Proof of Theorem \ref{thm:StabCohomHodge}] We use the notation developed in Subsection~\ref{subsec:ProbVHS} and Section~\ref{sec:vancohom}.
 We denote

-We can view $[Y^\old]_\GHS$ as a constant variation of Hodge structure on $U_d$.
+We can view $[Y^\old]_\GHS$ as a constant virtual variation of Hodge structure on $U_d$.
 By Equation (\ref{eqn:VanCohomDSum-Hodge}) and the weak Lefschetz theorem,

 and thus, using the additivity of $(p_k', \;)$,

 Denote by $s_{\tau, Y}$ the polynomial in $\Lambda_{K_0(\GHS)}$ obtained by expressing $s_\tau \in \Lambda$ as a polynomial in $p_k'$, then substituting $p_k' - (p_k', [Y_\old])$ for $p_k'$.
 By the above, we have